CertifiedJimenez/Indeed-Auto-Apply-Python/README.md

 # Search Engine
 In the python code you'll find a search engine class.
 With this you have access to 3 types of functions.
-All of them will return a list of all the jobs the api has scraped.
+All of them will return a list of all the jobs the app has scraped.

-Custom Search
+##Custom Search

-In custom search we can define the title, and location along with how many pages will it scrape.
-You can aslo define rules you want it to follow by defining the rule the program will save this in an excel so you can used it for later usage.
+Custom search allows the user to specify search criteria, such as job title and location, as well as the number of pages to be scraped.
+Furthermore, the program offers the option to set search rules that will be saved in an Excel file, enabling the user to retrieve and analyze the data at a later time.

 ```
 SearchEngine.CustomSearch(console, 'Flask', 'London', 5, 1)